Emotional return for Luka Doncic and Mavericks fans in his 1st game at Dallas since trade to Lakers

 That Slovenian phrase translates to “thank you for everything."

-Then came the tribute, a video of Doncic's time with the Mavericks after the rest of the Lakers starting lineup had been introduced Wednesday night before his first game back in Dallas.
+Then came the tribute, a video of Doncic's time with the Mavericks after the rest of the Lakers' starting lineup had been introduced before his first game back in Dallas on Wednesday night, when he scored 45 points to match a season high in a 112-97 victory that clinched a playoff spot for the Lakers.

+“Brought tears to my eyes," Doncic told ESPN right after the game.
+“I came as a young kid here, was 18, and not knowing what to expect from NBA, and (the Mavericks) made me feel like home, and it’s just a lot of great, great memories.”

 Everyone knew it was going to be an emotional night with Doncic wearing his No. 77 jersey for the Lakers.
 It was for both the 26-year-old from Slovenia and those Mavericks fans who were there when he wore that number in Mavericks blue the first 5 1/2 seasons of his career.

 Right after tipoff, the chant “Fire Nico” broke out, directed toward Nico Harrison, the Mavericks general manager who traded Doncic.
-That chant got louder and longer in the first quarter, when Doncic already had 14 points on 5-of-9 shooting.
+That chant got louder and longer in the first quarter, and was repeated numerous times throughout the game.

-“That first time back is always emotional and there’s no predicting how you’re going to feel,” Lakers coach JJ Redick said before the game.
-“Whether you sit and think about it for days like Dallas has or whether it’s a back-to-back, the emotions and the feelings are still going to be there.”

 “Honestly, I don’t know about closure.
 It’s obviously a lot,” Doncic said after a loss at Oklahoma City on Tuesday night.
 "I know the fans are going to appreciate me being back here.
 Honestly, I don’t know how I’m going to feel, but I’m just excited to be back.”